Northern Virginia Divorce Lawyers

 Finally, if the spouses remain unable to agree on the terms of their divorce agreement, a trial will be held and a judge will decide the issues.
 There are cases where there may be a novel or undecided legal issue or where the opposing spouse is unreasonable so that a trial is justified.

 In cases where trial necessary, our family lawyers have significant trial and litigation experience.
 If warranted, our attorney’s fight for your interests in the courtroom.
+The attorneys at Hale Ball can also assist with other needed changes that come with divorce, including name change.

 If you have a question, we encourage you to schedule a confidential consultation with one of our Northern Virginia family attorneys.
 To make an appointment call us at the above telephone number 1-703-591-4900 or use the contact form below.